Generalising Aumann's Agreement Theorem: Aumann's Original Argument

 As the argument is valid for each agent $i$, it follows that

 \end{proof}

-\textbf{Remark:} In plain English, Aumann's theorem says that for a given proposition $H$, to which all the agents want to talk about, if the individual probabilities each agent assign to $H$ is common knowledge, then these individual probabilities must be the same - even though they have been obtained by different Bayesian updates and due to different observations.
+In words, Aumann's theorem says that for a given proposition $H$, which all the agents want to assign a probability to, provided the individual probabilities each agent assigns to $H$ are common knowledge, then these individual probabilities must be the same---even if they have been obtained by completely different observations and experiences.
+Additionally, note that both the structure of the common knowledge set $C(E)$ and the notion of conditioning we adopt here force a common assignment across all agents for the event `$H$ given $C(E)$'.
+The same structure is replicated in our generalisations of the agreement theorem.

-The event $E$ defined in eq.~\eqref{Eq.ThmClassicalCommonKnowledgeEvent} depends on the particular choice of $H \in \Sigma$, and so $q_1,q_2,...,q_N$ is a slight abuse of notation.
-It would have been more precise f we have written $E(H)$ for the event in~\eqref{Eq.ThmClassicalCommonKnowledgeEvent}, and $q_1(H),...,q_N(H)$ for the list of agent's probabilities.
-In any case, the agreement theorem also holds true if we make this functional dependence more explicit - it follows a direct consequence of Aumann's original setup.
+There is another point worth noting.
+The event $E$ defined in eq.~\eqref{Eq.ThmClassicalCommonKnowledgeEvent} depends on the particular choice of $H \in \Sigma$, and so writing the posteriors $q_1,q_2,...,q_N$ with no explicit mention of $H$ is a slight abuse of notation.
+It would have been more precise if we had written $E(H)$ for the event in~\eqref{Eq.ThmClassicalCommonKnowledgeEvent}, and $q_1(H),...,q_N(H)$ for the list of agents' posterior probability assignments.
+Obviously, the agreement theorem also holds true if we make this functional dependence more explicit---it follows as a direct consequence of Aumann's original setup.